-- 109. Plaintiff States reallege and incorporate by reference the allegations set forth in each of the preceding paragraphs. - 110.
+- 157. Plaintiffs reallege and incorporate by reference the allegations set forth in paragraphs 1-139. - 158.
 Section 1401 of the Immigration and Nationality Act states that "a person born in the United States, and subject to the jurisdiction thereof" "shall be [a] national[] and citizen[] of the United States at birth."
-8 U.S.C. § 1401(a). - 111.
-Section 2 of the Citizenship Stripping Order states that Defendants will not recognize United States citizenship of children when (1) the individual's mother is "unlawfully present in the United States" and the father "was not a citizen or lawful permanent resident at the time of said person's birth"; or (2) the "person's mother's presence in the United States at the time of said person's birth was lawful but temporary and the father was not a United States citizen or lawful permanent resident at the time of said person's birth."
+8 U.S.C. § 1401(a). - 159.
+Section 1 of the Citizenship Stripping Order declares that U.S. citizenship does not automatically extend to individuals born in the United States when (1) the individual's mother is "unlawfully present in the United States" and the father "was not a citizen or lawful permanent resident at the time of said person's birth"; or (2) the "person's mother's presence in the United States at the time of said person's birth was lawful but temporary . . . and the father was not a United States citizen or lawful permanent resident at the time of said person's birth." - 160.
+Section 2 of the Citizenship Stripping Order states that Defendants will not issue documents recognizing U.S. citizenship to those individuals, nor accept documents issued by State, local, or other governments recognizing U.S. citizenship of those individuals. - 161.
+Section 3 of the Citizenship Stripping Order requires Defendants to "take all appropriate measures to ensure" that Defendant agencies do not recognize the citizenship of certain U.S. citizens. - 162.
+The Citizenship Stripping Order expressly violates Section 1401's guarantee of birthright citizenship to all individuals born in the United States and subject to the jurisdiction thereof.

-- 112. Section 3 of the Citizenship Stripping Order requires Defendants to "take all appropriate measures to ensure" that Defendant agencies do not recognize the citizenship of certain United States citizens. - 113.
-The Citizenship Stripping Order expressly violates Section 1401's guarantee of birthright citizenship to all individuals born in the United States and subject to the jurisdiction thereof. - 114.
-The President has no authority to override Section 1401's statutory guarantee of citizenship, and therefore lacks any authority to unilaterally strip individuals of their right to citizenship. - 115.
-The Citizenship Stripping Order will cause harm to Washington, Arizona, Illinois, Oregon, and the residents of each Plaintiff State.
+- 163. The President has no authority to override Section 1401's statutory guarantee of citizenship, and therefore lacks any authority to unilaterally strip individuals of their right to citizenship. - 164.
+The Citizenship Stripping Order will cause harm to Washington, Arizona, Illinois, Oregon, and the residents of each Plaintiff State. - 165.
+The Citizenship Stripping Order will cause harm to the Individual Plaintiffs and proposed class members.